theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-number-input.md

 **bind-data(fieldNode)**
 Bind a entity field.
 You can use the entity even when no data was received.

-When you use @-object-ready from a furo-data-object which emits a EntityNode, just bind the field with --entity(*.fields.fieldname)
+When you use at-object-ready from a furo-data-object which emits a EntityNode, just bind the field with --entity(*.fields.fieldname)

 {{% api "_furo-ui5-number-input-head.md" %}}